ooaklee/ghatd/docs/adr/adr006-fcm-phase-2-mobile-push.md

   inside the Firebase Admin SDK response.
 The sender currently uses `go-fcm` directly (rather than `nikoksr/notify/service/fcm`) to ensure credentials are applied during `NewClient` construction.
-The sender sends single-token messages individually so per-token errors can be detected.
-Multicast is used when there are multiple tokens, but per-token error extraction from the multicast response is not yet wired.
+The sender sends single-token messages individually when one token is present.
+Multicast is used when there are multiple tokens.
+Per-token errors are included in the returned batch error, but they are not yet mapped back to stored address hashes for cleanup.

 ### 6. Config endpoint updates